TartanLlama/tartanllama.github.io/_posts/2017-07-26-writing-a-linux-debugger-variables.md

 DWARF types are encoded in DIEs along with the majority of the other debug information.
 They can have attributes to indicate their name, encoding, size, endianness, etc. A myriad of type tags are available to express pointers, arrays, structures, typedefs, anything else you could see in a C or C++ program.

-Take this simple structure as an example:
+Take this small structure as an example:

 {% highlight cpp %}
 struct test{